-The local communities in the Waushara County are defined by diverse topographical features5.
-Evidence of several phases of the Wisconsin Glacier can be found in the County.6 The western edge of the County is a flat outwash plain.
+The local communities in the Waushara County are defined by diverse topographical features.
+Evidence of several phases of the Wisconsin Glacier can be found in the County.
+The western edge of the County is a flat outwash plain.
 A narrow moraine is located on the eastern boundary of this outwash plain extending through the Villages and towns of Coloma, Hancock and Plainfield.
 This moraine ridge creates a groundwater divided separating the County's groundwater flow east and west.
 Central Waushara County (City of Wautoma, Village Wild Rose and surrounding towns) gradually flattens to a rolling plain as you move eastward across the County.
 The eastern third of the County is a gently rolling lake plain.
-The southeastern areas of Waushara County were once occupied by Lake Oshkosh and is characterized by relatively flat to gently rolling plains.
-The glacial plain areas of Waushara County have expansive deposits of red clay and organic-rich soils.7 This combination has resulted in expansive wetlands and valuable agricultural areas.
+The southeastern areas of Waushara County were once occupied by Lake Oshkosh and are characterized by relatively flat to gently rolling plains.
+The glacial plain areas of Waushara County have expansive deposits of red clay and organic-rich soils.
+This combination has resulted in expansive wetlands and valuable agricultural areas.

-As a result of glacial activity, land relief within Waushara County is quite varied.8 Within the Town of Oasis, land relief is approximately 90 feet, from a low of 1,110 feet above sea level in the southwest corner of the Town near Herrick Lake to a high of 1,200 feet above sea level in several areas north of Plainfield Lake east of CTH BB.
+As a result of glacial activity, land relief within Waushara County is quite varied.
+Within the Town of Richford, land relief is approximately 200 feet, from a low of 850 feet above